dakshsinghal2003/notes/IT Infra/text.md

 - These functional units include components like the Arithmetic Logic Unit (ALU), bit shifters, and multipliers, which execute instructions in parallel through multiple data paths.
 - The CPU must analyse data dependencies between instructions.
 - A dispatcher circuit reads instructions from memory, determines which ones can run simultaneously, and assigns them to different execution units.
-- This parallel execution greatly improves performance but also makes the CPU’s internal logic significantly more complex.
+- This parallel execution greatly improves performance but also makes the CPU's internal logic significantly more complex.

 6) **MULTICORE CPU**
 - High clock speed results into the heating up of the CPU thereby limiting the compute speed.